 Where am I?
 You are on the site of Eastville Workhouse, which opened its doors in 1847.
 In the 1930s it became an old people's home and was finally demolished in 1972.
-This page is about the two memorials which are part of the Eastville Workhouse Project.
+This page is about the three memorials which are part of the Eastville Workhouse Project.
 Eastville Workhouse Plaque The plaque is situated on what is now the pedestrian entrance to East Trees Health Centre.
 This was the entrance to the driveway that led up to the main workhouse buildings.
-The new medical center was opened in 2016. […]
+The new medical center was opened in […]

 This is a map of the Parish of Bitton from 1842.
 Cock Road can be see just to the right of Hanham.
 Note that the original is marked 1842 however, the map shows the Midland Branch Line (now the Bristol-Bath cycle track) which was not opened until 1869.
 See the Avon Valley Railway website for more details.
 A full version of The History of The Parish of Bitton in the County of Glousceter. by Rev. H. T. Ellacombe can be found on Archive.org.